hoyouly/hoyouly.github.io/_posts/tool/2018-03-27-ubuntu-jekyll-install.md

 Reading package lists...
 Done
 Building dependency tree
 Reading state information...
 Done
-Package rubygems is not available, but is referred to by another package.
+ Package rubygems is not available , but is referred to by another package.
-This may mean that the package is missing, has been obsoleted, or is only available from another source
+ This may mean that the package is missing , has been obsoleted , or is only available from another source
 However the following packages replace it: ruby